What purposeful screen time looks like

 Why coding at 5?

-Everything is block-based, so she doesn’t need to be a fluent reader yet.
+Everything is block-based, so your kid doesn’t need to be a fluent reader yet.

 She’s learning to think algorithmically: